-Ceres — upon its first discovery in January of 1801 it was believed to be a comet then it was determined to be the missing planet between Mars and Jupiter.
-However, it is nested in a asteroid belt (the largest in our solar system) and so it was reclassified to be an asteroid.
-It is now considered as a "dwarf" planet but is still labeled as an asteroid, because in reality like Pluto, they have no idea how to truly classify this mysterious object.
+Ceres — upon its first discovery in January of 1801, was believed to be a comet then it was determined to be the missing planet between Mars and Jupiter.
+However, it is nested in an asteroid belt (the largest in our solar system) and so it was reclassified to be an asteroid.
+It is now considered as a "dwarf" planet, but is still labeled as an asteroid, because in reality, like Pluto, they have no idea how to truly classify this mysterious object.

-These planets have yet to be physically discovered but are hypothesized based on scientific calculations as to exist.
+These planets have yet to be physically discovered, but are hypothesized based on scientific calculations as to exist.
 They may exist beyond our range of view or are hidden by other objects.
-Currently there is only one "possible" planet listed in this area which has been named Planet X or Planet Nine.
+Currently there is only one "possible" planet listed in this area which has been named Planet X (X does not signify the Roman numeral 10) or Planet Nine.

-Planet X — according to Caltech researchers, there is a strong possibility that there is another planet in the far reaches of our solar system Planet X. Nicknamed "Planet Nine", there is no direct evidence that the planet exist, but there are several mathematical models and computer simulations that point to its existence.
-It is believed that the planet may be larger then Neptune and have an rotation of 10 - 20 thousand Earth years around the sun.
+Planet X — according to Caltech researchers, there is a strong possibility that there is another planet in the far reaches of our solar system Planet X. Nicknamed "Planet Nine", as it is theorized it is the 9th planet in our system, there is no direct evidence that the planet exists, but there are several mathematical models and computer simulations that point to its existence.
+It is believed that the planet may be larger than Neptune and have a rotation of 10 - 20 thousand Earth years around the sun.